stoand/thesis-guessrandom/design/fpga_lcg.md

 partof: REQ-purpose
 ###

+Verilog implementation of a brute for program for a  Linear Congruential Random Number Generator.

 __DANGER: writing to the wrong location in ram can CORRUPT THE BOOTLOADER.
 See `tinyprog -m` for memory ranges.__

-Verilog implementation on functional language evaluation engine.

 ## Getting Started